virgili0/Virgilio/serving/paradiso/use-cases/use-cases.md

 ---
 title: Machine Learning use cases
 author: clone95
-description: Give a high-level overview of the various cases of application of ML techniques (and in particular Deep Learning).
+description: The purpose of this guide is to give a high-level overview of the different cases of application of ML techniques (and in particular Deep Learning) in the various industries and fields.
 ---

-# What you will learn
-The purpose of this guide is to give a high-level overview of the various cases of application of ML techniques (and in particular Deep Learning) in the various industries and fields.

 # Index